roadrunner-php/laravel-bridge/README.md

 That's it!
 You can now dispatch jobs to the RoadRunner queue without any additional services like Redis or Database.

 > [!TIP]
-> Read more about the Jobs plugin in the [RoadRunner documentation](https://docs.roadrunner.dev/docs/queues-and-jobs/overview-queues).
+> Read more about the Jobs plugin in the [RoadRunner documentation][roadrunner-docs-jobs].

 ### gRPC Plugin